 Threats to personal data have become the new norm for consumers.
-But the TSA said student transporters, as well as other types of fleet operators, must take a renewed look at their IT security practices as applied to their vehicles, both in terms of protecting passenger data as well as that of the company, school district or other organization and of the vehicle itself.
+But the TSA said student transporters, as well as other types of fleet operators, must take a renewed look at their IT security practices as applied to their vehicles, both to protect passenger data, the company’s, school district’s or other organizations, and of the vehicle itself.

 “The conversation needs to occur on how to protect autonomous vehicles from a cybersecurity standpoint,” said Jimmy Beasley during a session on Nov.
 6.

 He pointed to several best-practices that can be implemented immediately, such as performing password updates, access controls, securing internet connections, and training employees to not fall for “spear phishing” attacks delivered via email.

 A TSA spokeswoman later told STN that the agency is focused on spreading its cybersecurity message through education, facilitation and communication.
 Press Secretary Lisa Farbstein cited President Obama’s February 2013 executive order aimed at improving critical infrastructure cybersecurity.
 Also, adoption of the National Institute of Standards and Technology Cybersecurity Framework and the Department of Homeland Security’s own national cybersecurity programs for industry stakeholders.

 “The effort is aimed at developing and deploying transportation-focused cybersecurity strategies, initiatives, programs, assessment tools, as well as threat and intelligence information sharing products that industry can use to reduce its cybersecurity risk and increase its cyber resilience,” she added.

 Farbstein said TSA continues to be in close communication with state and local governments, plus academic researchers and vehicle manufacturers, telematics providers, cybersecurity firms and others through the Automotive Information Sharing Analysis Center and Enterprise Cyber Security Working Group.